Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5qoXAwqaGWA.md

 ### Transcript

-> uh any plans to release a map editor uh no plans that would be cool unfortunately the whole map is like baked so it's kind of hard to do it
+> any plans to release a map editor, no plans that would be cool unfortunately the whole map is like baked so it's kind of hard to do it